smithbm2316/bensmith.sh/src/pages/projects/healing-odyssey.md

 ---
-meta:
 title: Healing Odyssey
+draft: true
 ---

-# Healing Odyssey

 During my fall quarter of 2019, I began a course at UCI called _Project in System Software Design_, where I worked with a non-profit organization called Healing Odyssey to modernize the design of their